akapelrud/xkb2midi/README.md

 # xkb2midi
 xkb (X11) to JACK midi mapping utility that allows you to remap a standard X keyboard device to output specific midi notes over JACK.

 This allows you to take a specific keyboard, rip out all the unused keys and use it as a pedalboard.
+If the correct device id of the pedalkoard keyboard is supplied to the program, your ordinary keyboard can be kept as a normal, functioning keyboard while the one controlled by this program can be made to only output midi notes.
 Perfect for e.g. controlling a midi application like sooperlooper.

 ## Dependencies
 xkb2midi uses cmake for building: